Getting Started with accessibility testing in React Native.

 Why two frameworks?

 The platforms between iOS and Android are simply different.
 Manufactured from different companies, neither promises to conform to any shared standards or expectations.
 This is a recipe to guarantee the end-user experience is different for each platform.
-Through UI testing, we can automatically test the accessibility of your mobile application as close as it gets to the real experience of someone using assistive technology.
+Through UI testing, we can automatically test the accessibility of your mobile application as close as it gets to the real experience of someone with disabilities.

 Testing for accessibility on Android is supported through Espresso testing.
 From your React Native project, select the

 android folder and drag it to Android Studio to open the project.
-Once Android Studio finishes importing, follow the getting started guide for automated testing in XML.
+Once Android Studio finishes importing, follow the getting started guide.

 If you need additional references in getting set up, we have a sample application on GitHub.
 Add your Deque credentials and follow the README to get started running scans right away.
-Note the application utilizes both manual and automated scanning capabilities, but React Native support is only available through automated testing.
 Open the

 ExampleEndToEndAccessibilityTest.kt file to see a full example of automated testing with axe DevTools for Android.
 This application is inaccessible to showcase the axe DevTools Mobile implementation steps and its issue detection.